 Communication between directors in undergraduate medical education, graduate medical education programs and other disciplines is encouraged, especially if faculty participate in more than one program.
 The Senior Associate Dean for Education and Academic Affairs, the Associate Dean for Graduate Medical Education, and Department Chairs must be notified when resolution includes removing a faculty from the teaching service.
-The Senior Associate Dean for Education and Academic Affairs and/or the Associate Dean for Graduate Medical Education will decide which issues need to be brought to the attention of the Dean as appropriate.
+The Senior Associate Dean for Education and Academic Affairs and/or the Associate Dean for Graduate Medical Education and Academic Affairs and/or the Associate Dean for Graduate Medical Education will decide which issues need to be brought to the attention of the Dean as appropriate.